7. Most common issues with OdinBot not mirroring

 OdinBot will not mirror trades if the wallet you are copying trades below the minimum threshold of 0.01 SOL.
 This is to prevent your SOL being drained from fees, and to protect your holdings from traders/bots that are not putting SOL at risk.

-This error will happen when Jupiter doesn't know how to sell the token.
+This error happens when the token has little to no liquidity and Jupiter doesn't know how to sell it.

 Solution: You can manually sell these tokens by locating them on Dexscreener and trading directly through the liquidity pool, such as Raydium or Meteora.
 This method allows you to bypass the issue and liquidate your holdings.

-Unsupported Market: OdinBot’s Auto-Sell feature currently works only on Pump.fun, PumpSwap, Raydium Liquidity Pool V4, Raydium CPMM, and Raydium LaunchLab.
+Unsupported Market: OdinBot’s Auto-Sell feature currently works only on LetsBonk, Meteora Dynamic AMM, Meteora Dynamic AMM V2, Pump.fun, PumpSwap, Raydium Liquidity Pool V4, Raydium CPMM, and Raydium LaunchLab.
 If the token you are trying to sell is not traded in one of these markets, OdinBot won’t execute the Auto-Sell profile.

 Insufficient Liquidity: Some traders will lure copy-traders into low liquidity tokens.
 OdinBot will not sell if there is less than 3 SOL in the liquidity pool to avoid accidentally selling tokens for nothing.